Amir, President Of Colombia Hold Official Talks

 The session was attended by HE Chief of the Amiri Diwan Abdullah bin Mohammed Al Khulaifi, HE Minister of State for Energy Affairs Saad bin Sherida Al Kaabi, HE Minister of Commerce and Industry Sheikh Faisal bin Thani Al-Thani, and HE Minister of State at the Ministry of Foreign Affairs Dr. Mohammed bin Abdulaziz Al Khulaifi along with Their Excellencies members of the official delegation accompanying HH the Amir.

-On the Colombian side, the session was attended by HE Vice President and Minister of Equality and Equity Francia Marquez Mina, HE Minister of Foreign Affairs Luis Gilberto Murillo, HE Minister of Commerce, Industry, and Tourism Luis Carlos, HE Minister of Mines and Energy Omar Andres Camacho, HE Minister of Transport Maria Constanza Garcia, HE Minister of Education Daniel Rojas Medellin, and a number of senior officials.
+On the Colombian side, the session was attended by Vice President and Minister of Equality and Equity Francia Marquez Mina, Minister of Foreign Affairs Luis Gilberto Murillo, Minister of Commerce, Industry, and Tourism Luis Carlos, Minister of Mines and Energy Omar Andres Camacho, Minister of Transport Maria Constanza Garcia, Minister of Education Daniel Rojas Medellin, and a number of senior officials.

-The Amir was accorded an official reception ceremony upon his arrival at the Casa de Narino Presidential Palace.
+HH the Amir was accorded an official reception ceremony upon his arrival at the Casa de Narino Presidential PalaceSXS.

 Legal Disclaimer: